 Yes, you should send out reminders and make announcements to ensure that employees are taking your survey.
-But if you present it as a chore that just needs to get done, employees won't take the survey seriously; they'll take it as a chore.
+But if you present it as a chore that just needs to get done, employees will take it that way.

 Remember: Think holistically

 Improving employee engagement is a holistic process, and giving an engagement survey should be one as well.
 The intentionality you put into giving your engagement survey and getting people to participate in it reflects the level of rigor you're giving to your whole employee engagement process.
 Use these tips to help improve participation but, most importantly, take the process seriously and show that, every step of the way.